amplab/succinct/spark/README.md

 #### Construction Time

 Another constraint to consider is the construction time for Succinct data-structures.
-As for any block compression scheme, Succinct requires non-trivial amount of time to compress an input dataset.
+Similar to any block compression scheme, Succinct requires non-trivial amount of time to compress an input dataset.
 It is strongly advised that the SuccinctRDD be cached in memory (using RDD.cache()) and persisted on disk after construcion completes, to be able to re-use